How to watch the 'buck moon' lunar eclipse this weekend

-Independence Day celebrants in the US may get to witness a bonus celestial show this weekend.
-A lunar eclipse is set to occur on the night of July 4 and the morning of July 5, depending on where you are.
+Those celebrating Independence Day in the US this weekend may get a bonus celestial show.
+A lunar eclipse is set to occur on the night of July 4 and the morning of July 5, depending on where you're located.

 The eclipse will be visible across most of North and South America as well as parts of southwestern Europe and Africa.
 This NASA map shows visibility for the globe.
 Time and Date can help you pinpoint the best viewing window for your specific location.